 At Jaroslawicz & Jaros our attorneys have successfully handled many cases involving persons who were injured while walking over a mat or runner.
-Although everyone is familiar with and has walked over mats and runners, whether at a private home or at a commercial premises, people do not realize how dangerous a trip, slip or fall on a mat and runner can be.
+Although everyone is familiar with, and has walked over mats and runners, whether at a private home or at a commercial premises, people do not realize how dangerous a trip, slip or fall on a mat and runner can be.

-Our firm has represented many people who unfortunately suffered serious, devastating and life altering injuries such as a traumatic brain injury, fractured hips, shoulders, arms and legs as a result of a simple “slip, trip or fall” on a mat and runner.
-In only a few seconds that it takes to fall and be injured your entire life suddenly changes.
+Our firm has represented many people who, unfortunately, suffered serious, devastating and life altering injuries such as a traumatic brain injury, fractured hips, shoulders, arms and legs as a result of a simple “slip, trip or fall” on a mat and runner.
+In may take only seconds to fall and be injured and yet your entire life suddenly changes.

-So if someone is injured as a result of a trip, slip or fall on a mat and runner after first seeking medical treatment you need to immediately contact an experienced attorney to protect your rights to obtain compensation for your injury.
+So, if someone is injured as a result of a trip, slip or fall on a mat and runner after first seeking medical treatment you need to immediately contact an experienced attorney to protect your rights to obtain compensation for your injury.

 Since so many premises, both residential and commercial, have videos it is very important to act quickly and obtain the videos before they are overwritten or erased.
-We have successfully obtained videos in many such cases that showed how the mat or runner was defective, either because it was torn or worn, or it was not lying flat, or two (2) mats that overlapped, or that there was a space that was slippery before or after the mat, all of which created a tripping hazard.
+We have successfully obtained videos in many such cases that showed how the mat or runner was defective, either because it was torn or worn, or it was not lying flat, or there were two (2) mats that overlapped, or that there was a space that was slippery before or after the mat, all of which created a tripping hazard.

 Floor mats and runners are widely used in residential and commercial premises to improve pedestrian safety in places where water or other contaminants may cause a floor to become dangerously slippery.
 They both remove moisture and other slippery substances from the bottom of your footwear, control moisture from spreading into the building interior, and most importantly provide a slip resistant surface in areas.

-If possible mats should be recessed into the floor to prevent a tripping hazard.
+If possible, mats should be recessed into the floor to prevent a tripping hazard.
 Mats should have wide, beveled edges, and should be a color that contrasts against the flooring on which it is used so that it is easily visible.

 There are many standards and various Codes that apply to the use of mats and runners in retail and commercial premises, especially in inclement weather with rain or snow.
-All buildings must have a safe means of what lawyers call ingress and egress, or, walking into or out of a building.
+All buildings must have a safe means of what lawyers’ call, ingress and egress, or, walking into or out of a building.